suds-community/suds/README.rst

       specify such multiple arguments, but that would only make the ``FileCache`` silently use duration ``0``, i.e. its cache entries would never expire.

+* Fixed ``suds.sax.document.Document`` str conversion broken around the end of 2011. by some accidental interaction between our Python 3 compatibility fixes and one of the final official suds project commits making ``suds.sax.document.Document`` no longer be derived from ``suds.sax.element.Element``.

+  * Many thanks to Ezequiel Ruiz (emruiz81 at BitBucket) for detecting & reporting the issue, as well as providing the initial patch.

 * Cleaned up ``suds.transport`` ASCII/unicode URL/data handling.